duckdb/duckdb-web/docs/sql/pragmas.md

 The available optimizations can be queried using the [`duckdb_optimizers()` table function](duckdb_table_functions#duckdb_optimizers).

-> The `disabled_optimizers` option should only be used for debugging performance issues and should be avoided in production.
+> Warning The `disabled_optimizers` option should only be used for debugging performance issues and should be avoided in production.

 ### Returning Errors as JSON